tumblr/colossus/docs/quickstart.md

 `Service.become` is the simplest form of starting a service, and requires a pattern-matching expression as its body.
-This is perfect for simple, stateless services like this one, but there are other methods avaiable for more sophisticated situations.
+This is perfect for simple, stateless services like this one, but there are other methods available for more sophisticated situations.

 This brings us to the actual logic of the service: